Equevu/Pulsebook/sprint-cycle.md

 ### Mid-Sprint Critical Issues
 1. Assess impact and urgency
-2. Consult Product Owner
+2. BA consults with CEO/Operations Manager if needed
+3. QA team assesses testing impact
-3. Decide: Fix now or next sprint
+4. Decide: Fix now or next sprint
-4. If fixing now:
+5. If fixing now:
    - Identify what to remove
    - Update sprint backlog
-   - Communicate to stakeholders
+   - Communicate to all teams
+   - Adjust QA test plans

 ### Sprint Failure Recovery
 1. Stop and assess